This is a very capable and well featured water flosser.

 Overall you are better off buying the Waterpik Aquarius WP-660.

 - Various tips included

-- Whitening tablets offer a nice taste to enhance experience
+- Whitening tablets offer a nice taste to enhance the experience

 - Relatively quiet

 - Whitening benefits are limited